mrinalkumarjha/MicroserviceWithDotNet/README.md

 	RabbitMQ is an open source multi-protocol messaging broker.

 	![image](https://user-images.githubusercontent.com/3676282/141793643-b37c554a-71aa-4531-8a19-df65693651f2.png)
+	We will use rabbitMq and masstransit to do Async communication between basket and ordering microservice.

 # Main component of RabbitMq
 	1: Producer: It is source of creating message.
 Message is data that we send in queue.